ThePhilosopherV/Music/README.md

 Have you ever felt in love in a song that you don’t want it to stop?
 I came up with a solution and it’s to make the background music different with every time the song is being run/(heard ?), this solution will need a programmatical  implementation.

-- When words are being spoken silence should reign
+-When words are being spoken silence should reign

 I think for reasons related to giving words more spotlight when words are being spoken the background music should be ‘non-existent’.